NeuralStorm/MATLAB-offline-neural-analysis/docs/bootstrap_classifier_main.md

 ## Summary

 The `bootstrap_classifier_main` function serves to run a Euclidean distance PSTH classifier on parsed neural data and optionally bootstrap it.
 The program requires the [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html).
-Once this dependency is installed, the required file structure outlined in the [general MONA documentation](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/README.md) is set up and filenames match the naming conventions described in the aforementioned documentation, make sure that MONA is in your Matlab path and run `bootstrap_classifier_main` in the command window to start the program.
+Once this dependency is installed, the target directory has been set up with the [required file structure](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/file_layout.md), and filenames match the [required naming conventions](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/filename_convention.md), make sure that MONA is in your Matlab path and run `bootstrap_classifier_main` in the command window to start the program.

 ## Program Workflow